About this course

 This programme offers excellent opportunities to enhance your employability and career progression through your developing skills and confidence.
 You will benefit from our strong and established relationships with employers in education and other fields.

 As a graduate you will be able to enter or progress in a range of careers where education is central to practice and organisational purpose.
-You may go on to undertake roles in: policy work; arts education; educational leadership; community-based education; learning, development and support; schools; adult, further and higher education; local authorities/central government; diplomacy and international projects; educational research; NGOs and educational consultancy.
+You may go on to undertake roles in: policy work; arts education; educational leadership; community-based education; learning, development and support; schools; adult, further and higher education; local authorities/central government; diplomacy and international projects; educational research; NGOs and educational consultancy and educational pathways in to EdD and PhD.

 Discover the building blocks of your programme